-- 5.1.1 Since the City Governance Committee held on 2 December 2024, a series of meetings have taken place between officers from Leisure and Culture Dundee and Historic Environment Scotland to discuss possible options for the future of the Castle. - 5.1.2 The Castle is recognised as having key historical significance (remaining as a property in care), however, HES has confirmed that at present there are no planned actions which would provide a like for like operation in place of those that LACD provides.
-If the current lease agreement with Dundee City Council is terminated HES, would continue to manage the wider scheduled area as well as the external castle building fabric; however, the castle building would not be open to the public on a regular basis. - 5.1.3 Positive links have been developed between HES, LACD and local voluntary organisations to ensure that all avenues have been explored for different operating models. - 5.1.4 If the castle, museum, and grounds remain open, there is commitment from HES to work with Leisure and Culture Dundee and Dundee City Council to continue discussions around a longer-term sustainable business model. - 5.1.5 The Director of Culture and Major Events with Scottish Government has been contacted to ask for consideration into financial support towards the operating costs of the castle museum, and for information on any advancements in the review of the potential to implement a charge to visit museums.
+- 5.1.1 Since the City Governance Committee held on 2 December 2024, a series of meetings have taken place between officers from Leisure and Culture Dundee and Historic Environment Scotland to discuss possible options for the future of the Castle, including reduced opening hours as an alternative to full closure and potential wider project activity onsite. - 5.1.2 The Castle is recognised as having key historical significance (remaining as a property in care), however, HES has confirmed that at present there are no planned actions which would provide a like for like operation in place of those that LACD have provided.
+If the current lease agreement with Dundee City Council is terminated HES would continue to manage the wider scheduled area as well as the external castle building fabric, however the castle building would not be open to the public on a regular basis. - 5.1.3 Positive links have been developed between HES, LACD and local voluntary organisations to ensure that all avenues have been explored for different operating models. - 5.1.4 If the castle, museum and grounds remain open, there is commitment from HES to work with Leisure and Culture Dundee and Dundee City Council to continue discussions around a longer-term sustainable business model. - 5.1.5 The Director of Culture and Major Events with Scottish Government has been contacted to ask for consideration into financial support towards the operating costs of the castle museum, and for information on any advancements in the review of the potential to implement a charge to visit museums.
 Officers await a response from this.